yingwangbjtu/lizonghui.github.io/_pages/about.md

 Model-based adaptation to extreme physical environments: a case study on mixed-criticality industrial ethernet.
 Proceedings of the 40th International Conference on Software Engineering: Companion Proceeedings, ICSE 2018: 327-328.

 - **Zonghui Li**, Hai Wan, Yangdong Deng, Ming Gu:
 A Flattened Priority Framework for Mixed-Criticality Real-Time Systems.
-IEEE Real-Time and Embedded Technology and Applications Symposium, RTAS 2018: 85-88.
+Proceedings of the 2018 IEEE Real-Time and Embedded Technology and Applications Symposium, RTAS 2018: 85-88.

 - **Zonghui Li**, Yangdong Deng, Ming Gu:
 Path compression kd-trees with multi-layer parallel construction a case study on ray tracing.
 Proceedings of the 21st ACM SIGGRAPH Symposium on Interactive 3D Graphics and Games, I3D 2017: 16:1-16:8.